 Protein at Breakfast

-Research shows that including a source of protein like an egg or Greek yogurt at breakfast along with a high-fiber grain like whole wheat toast can help you feel full longer and eat less throughout the day.
+Research shows that including a protein source like an egg or Greek yogurt at breakfast along with a high-fiber, whole-grain food like oatmeal can help you feel full longer and eat less throughout the day.